 Therapy can be beneficial for those having trouble coping with the bigger problems in the world at large or trying to find happiness in their own lives.
 If you’re looking for an online therapist, IL has practitioners licensed to provide mental health care state-wide.
 Connect with one of the providers below to learn how online therapy can help you live a more meaningful life.

-I am licensed in Illinois with 3 years of professional work experience.
-I have experience in helping clients with stress and anxiety, trauma and abuse, coping with grief and loss, & parenting issues.
+I am licensed in Illinois with 5 years of professional work experience.
+I have experience in helping clients with stress and anxiety, motivation, self esteem, and confidence, & coping with life changes.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
 Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

 How can a counselor support you?